AVSLab/basilisk/docs/source/Vizard/vizardAdvanced/vizardLiveComm.rst

       - Select format for dialog box: "WARNING", "CAUTION", or none to use viz default format

-Here is an example an ``EventDialog`` panel creation:
+Here is an example an ``VizEventDialog`` panel creation:

 .. code-block:: python

-    powerModePanel = vizInterface.EventDialog()
+    powerModePanel = vizInterface.VizEventDialog()
     powerModePanel.eventHandlerID = "Power Mode Panel"
     powerModePanel.displayString = "Set system power mode:"
     powerModePanel.userOptions.append("Nominal")
     powerModePanel.userOptions.append("Low-Power")
     powerModePanel.useConfirmationPanel = True

-    viz.eventDialogs.append(powerModePanel)
+    viz.vizEventDialogs.append(powerModePanel)

 .. note::
-    The list ``viz.eventDialogs`` sends current panel requests to Vizard as part of the VizMessage, then clears itself before the next timestep.
-If information in a panel needs to be modified, the same ``EventDialog`` instance (with the same ``eventHandlerID``) can be modified and **re-appended** to ``viz.eventDialogs``.
+    The list ``viz.vizEventDialogs`` sends current panel requests to Vizard as part of the VizMessage, then clears itself before the next timestep.
+If information in a panel needs to be modified, the same ``VizEventDialog`` instance (with the same ``eventHandlerID``) can be modified and **re-appended** to ``viz.vizEventDialogs``.
 This will cause the panel to re-open if minimized, with updated information.
-If the panel list needs to be manually cleared, this can be done using ``viz.eventDialogs.clear()``.
+If the panel list needs to be manually cleared, this can be done using ``viz.vizEventDialogs.clear()``.

 Handling User Input